 In this configuration, DOUT_invert is set to 1 to invert DOUT so that the output goes LOW for overcurrent.
-Hysteresis is set to 255 (dec) to invoke the latching mode where DOUT latches ON if the current exceeds the threshold.
+HYST and THRSH_H are set to 255 (dec) to invoke the latching mode where DOUT latches ON if the current exceeds the THRSH_L.
 The output can be reset by via I2C or by cycling the sensor power.

-If the field generated by the motor current exceeds the sensor's threshold, DOUT goes LOW, the isolator output also goes LOW, the MOSFET turns off, and power is removed from the load.
+If the field generated by the motor current exceeds the threshold, DOUT goes LOW, the isolator output also goes LOW, the MOSFET turns off, and power is removed from the load.

-The SM124's high sample rate ensures rapid detection of an overcurrent condition.
+The SM12x high sample rate ensures rapid detection of an overcurrent condition.
 But unlike shunt resistor-based circuits, there are virtually no losses associated with current sensing, and the controller can be electrically isolated from the motor for less noise and more safety.

-The SM124 can also drive solid-state relays rather than the isolator and MOSFET in Figure 13.
+An SM12x can also drive solid-state relays rather than the isolator and MOSFET in Figure 14.
 Relays are normally connected from DOUT to VDD to take advantage of the output's high output sink capability.
 Relays with a three-volt "Must Turn On Voltage" and fairly high input impedance can be driven directly by the sensor output.